-The food waste audits are just the first step in understanding waste at a site.
-It is important to find out more information by researching policies and protocols online and interviewing key site stakeholders.
-In this case, stakeholders are people who may be affected by the food rescue program.
+The food waste audits are just the first step in understanding food waste at a site.
+It is important to find out more by interviewing key site stakeholders.
+Stakeholders are people who may affect and provide the necessary materials for a food rescue program.

+- 1. Depending on your campus, determine which stakeholders to interview:

+- Principal

+- Local Health Department official

+- Cafeteria Manager/Food Service Manager

+- School District Food Services

+Administrator

-- 1. Review questions as a team.
-Look online for answers. - 2.
-Set up interview opportunities with the appropriate contacts for answers to questions you can not find online.
-Feel free to add/subtract interviewees depending on the site. - Principal - Local Health Department Official - Cafeteria Manager/Food Service Manager - School District Food Services Administrator - For reference, bring along a copy of a typical monthly breakfast/lunch menu and information about local and federal laws and policies on food share and food donation.
-See Resources on page 22. - 4.
-Divide students into groups to conduct the research and interviews. - 5.
-Once research and interviews are complete, instruct groups to share what they learned.
+- 2. For reference, bring along a copy of a typical monthly breakfast/lunch menu and information about local and federal laws and policies on food share and food donation.
+See Resources on page 17.

+- Divide students into groups to conduct the interviews.

+- 4. Have groups share what they learned.

-- Interview questions for each group (pages 12 16) - Pencil/pen
+- Suggested interview questions for each group (page 10) - Pencil/pen

-Helpful Hints
+Helpful Hint